 How to Treat Macular Degeneration

-Macular degeneration can’t be cured.
-It’s a progressive disease.
-However, early detection can reduce symptom severity and slow disease progression.
+Unfortunately, macular degeneration can’t be cured.
+However, it’s a progressive disease, and early detection can reduce the severity of symptoms while slowing its progression.

 Disease type and stage will determine the kind of treatment.
 In general, though, your healthcare provider may consider the following therapeutic approaches: